wevention-yupi/react-native-cameraroll/README.md

   * `Event`
   * `Faces`
   * `Library`
+  * `SmartAlbum`
   * `PhotoStream`
   * `SavedPhotos`
 * `groupName` : {string} : Specifies filter on group names, like 'Recent Photos' or custom album titles.
+* `subType` : {number} : Specifies filter on album subtype, basically to be more specific while filtering the smart albums photos. // Default value = 2
 * `assetType` : {string} : Specifies filter on asset type.
 Valid values are:
   * `All`
   * `Videos`